Boffin (video game): Gameplay

-The player must guide the Boffin through a series of caverns by moving him around the platforms and obstacles on the levels.
+The aim of Professor Boffin is to pass through a series of caverns as quickly as possible by destroying all of the unlucky horseshoes in each cavern and then touching the resident owl, guardian of each cave.

 The Boffin can only jump short distances, but he can fall from any height by opening his umbrella to slow his descent to a safe speed.
 Each level ends when the player touches an owl which is usually located at the bottom of the screen.
 The 'lucky' owl can only be touched without resulting in death if all of the 'unlucky' upside-down horseshoes have been destroyed.

 The umbrella mechanic was unique at the time, and means that many levels progress from the top of the screen to the bottom, which was unusual as most platformers since Donkey Kong required the player to travel from bottom to top.
 Also the use of Mode 5 graphics on the second version of the game meant that the graphics were much larger and more colourful than many contemporary games (although the trade-off was that it was very blocky).

 The game features giant menacing tarantulas which cannot be killed, and only advance across the screen in one direction (right to left).
 They remain motionless until the Boffin is in their line of sight, then rapidly run forwards.